5 reasons to learn Italian

 Learning Italian can be the perfect excuse to familiarize yourself with an Italian menu and impress your friends and family when ordering at an Italian restaurant.
 As we all know, Italy is best known for its cuisine and for being the home of pizza, pasta, pesto, ragù and gelato.
 Italian chefs rely chiefly on the quality of the ingredients rather than on elaborate preparation.

-Ingredients and dishes vary by region, especially between the north and the south and that is what makes Italian food so incredibly rich and varied.
+Ingredients and dishes vary between Italian regions, especially between the north and the south and that is what makes Italian food so incredibly rich and varied.
 Learning Italian will help you understand what you’re actually eating.
 You also might make new Italian friends and, if you’re lucky, get invited to their house for a proper home-cooked meal by their grandmas!

 3. It’s the language of love, music and art